 We are party to master supply agreements with a limited number of suppliers for critical components of our solar systems, including Maxeon Solar for the exclusive supply of high efficiency solar modules.
 Under these supply agreements, we are required to purchase, and our suppliers are required to supply, specified amounts of certain products during their respective terms, at prices that may be subject to periodic adjustment based on agreed commodity price indices, and for which we and our suppliers may be subject to penalties or early termination relating to delivery delays, failure to purchase minimum product volumes, and other customary provisions.
-Because we have a limited number of suppliers of such critical products, any delay or failure to supply the necessary products, or supply such products in a manner that meets our quality and quantity requirements, substantial changes to commodity price indices, and any significant deterioration in our relationship with our key suppliers, could have a material adverse effect on our business, results of operations, cash flows, and financial condition.
+Because we have a limited number of suppliers of such critical products, any delay or failure to supply the necessary products, or supply such products in a manner that meets our quality and quantity requirements, substantial changes to commodity price indices, and financial condition.